 A TRIP TO TURKEY

-Turkey is an extremely interesting country with:
+Turkey is an extremely cool country to visit with:

 - high standards of accommodation